-- Association with Texas A&M University at Galveston, including the ability to incorporate the name of the university into the name of the organization and the ability to use university logos and trademarks for organizational needs, products, and communication with the Galveston community (please see the Office of Student Activities for more information). - A free web site through The Wheelhouse. - Use of university facilities and priority use of campus space. - Eligibility to apply for special funding for student organizations and conference funding allocated by the Student Government Association. - Resources and support from staff members in the Office of Student Activities.
+- → Association with Texas A&M University at Galveston - → Incorporation of the university name into the organization name - → Use of university logos and trademarks for organizational needs, products, and communication with the Galveston community - → A free website through Wheelhouse for managing finances, membership rosters, event planning, elections, and more - → Use of university facilities and priority use of campus space. - → Eligibility to apply for special funding for student organizations and conference funding allocated by the Student Government Association. - → Resources and support from staff members in the Office of Student Activities.